Web3-Iligan/LikAI/README.md

 **Frontend**

 - ✅ We have added more visual icons to provide a more intuitive and user-friendly experience for shrimp farmers.
+- ✅ added some UI bug fixes and enhancements.

 ### Feature 3: Dynamic GAqP Action Plan